Class Pacing Guide

 A little bit about me and 8th grade social studies ...

-This school year, I am teaching four periods of 8th grade American history; one of these periods is a GATE class and one is a reading course called Achieve 3000.
-I am also teaching one period of 6th grade GATE Ancient History.
-In my 8th grade classes, I will cover American history from its beginning as colonies through the start of the 20th century.
+This school year, I am teaching five periods of 8th grade American history; one of these periods is a GATE class (Junior Scholars).
+In these classes, I will cover American history from its beginning as colonies through the start of the 20th century.
 (Email me if you'd like to see my Pacing Guide.)
 One easy way to view this class is to break it down into the history of two wars: The Revolutionary War and the Civil War.
 Generally, I teach the causes, major events, and effects of both wars, and almost everything in my course falls into one of those categories.

 Another way that I like to break my courses down is into general thematic concepts: Power, Justice, Rights, Conflict, Diversity, and Technology.
 Everything we study - all year - will fall into all of these themes.

 I have plenty of job duties at Vista Heights: I am an ASB co-coordinator, helping Ms. Hoffman whenever I can.
 ASB lets me work with the best kids in the school.
 Also, I am the History Department Chairman, which means I oversee the department's budget, etc. I have been a Team Lead for a number of years, setting up parent meetings and participating in leadership meetings.
-For the past two years, I facilitated a Speech Meet enrichment workshop on Mondays after school.
-(We have been very successful in the three different oratorical competitions).
-Further, I am the site History Day coordinator.
+For the past six years, I have facilitated our school's Speech program.
+(We have been very successful in many oratorical competitions).
+Further, I am the site National History Day coordinator.

 I believe it is okay - and important - to develop a good rapport with students.
 I do this by being thoroughly concerned for their academic needs, having an on-going relationship with their parents, and even playing sports with them regularly.
 Lately, we have been having fun playing softball at lunchtime.
 I run a school-wide guitar workshop which allows me to meet other students who are not in my class.
 I coordinate the school's Talent Show, which is a yearly success and a lot of fun because it isn't too serious.
 I also facilitate the school's 2nd lunch Bible study group.